vivekyelleti/Awesome-Decision-Science/README.md

 Found a broken link?
 Please file an issue!

-⚠️ We try to add as many free resources as possible.
+⚠️ We try to add as many free resources as possible, but good resources do not always come free.
 We do *not* earn any money from sales. ⚠️

 ## 📖 Contents
 - [Applied Mathematics, Operations Research, Optimization, and Simulations](https://github.com/mpalenciaolivar/awesome-decision-science#-applied-mathematics-operations-research-optimization-and-simulations)